timcash/timcash/README.md

 1. Geospatial Modeling
 1. Network Architecture
 1. Engineering leadership

-# Milestones & Highlights

-- Building with national labs and dev teams from around the world
-- Trillion+ element data-pipelines on two large projects
-- Billion+ user interactions on SaaS products
-- 8 projects currently running in production systems
-- 2000+ code commits to live production systems
-- 1000+ live public speaking events to 20,000+ people
-- 20 software engineers trained in 100+ 1:1 lessons
-- 10 software engineering teams trained in TDD, CI/CD, and DevOps
-- 5 mentorships lasting over 5 years
-- 3 organizations built from the few devs to 100+ engineers
-- 3 leadership positions in wartime, laboratory, and engineering environments
-- $100 million reconciled via financial systems
-- $300m IPO as Software Architect
-- 3 inspired to study mathematics
-- 1 Video streaming service
-- 8 years of experience with GCP and 4 with AWS

 # Technologies Deployed to Production
 * Web and Networks - Javascript, Nodejs, React